 We are used to throwing away unnecessary things.
 We produce tons of harmful plastic, which we just as thoughtlessly throw away.
 Cubans are experts in fixing (eg 70-year-old American cars), but also from doing something out of nothing.
-They are forced by everyday life.
-The food is completely natural, because there is no chemistry.
+They are forced into everyday life.
+The food is completely natural because there is no chemistry.
 Vegetables and fruits are “ugly” but tasty because they ripen naturally in the sun.
 Whoever ate the avocado in Cuba probably spoiled the culinary reality of guacamole forever.
 Nowhere tastes as good as there.
 Let’s learn recycling from Cubans!
 See what you do not throw away in Cuba.

 1) Plastic bottles